FPGA-House-AG/SpinalCorundum/README.md

 - Clone or download this repository.
 - In Intellij IDEA, "import project" with the root of this repository, Import project from external model SBT
 - In addition maybe you need to specify some path like JDK to Intellij
-- In the project (Intellij project GUI), go in src/main/scala/corundum/MyTopLevel.scala, right click on MyTopLevelVerilog, "Run MyTopLevelVerilog"
+- In the project (Intellij project GUI), go in src/main/scala/corundum/MuxHighPrioFragmentStream.scala, right click on MuxHighPrioFragmentStreamVerilog, "Run MuxHighPrioFragmentStreamVerilog"

-Normally, this must generate an MyTopLevel.v output files.
+Normally, this must generate an MuxHighPrioFragmentStream.v output files.

 ## Basics, with Eclipse and its scala plugin